usamadoescode/usamadoescode/README.md

 # Usama Ahmed

 ## 🚀 About Me
-Final-year **BSCS student** with a strong foundation in **Django, Python, MySQL, PostgreSQL, and SQL databases**.
+Final-semester **BSCS student** with a strong foundation in **Django, Python, MySQL, PostgreSQL, and SQL databases**.
 Passionate about **backend development, database management, and AI-driven applications**.
 Skilled in **building scalable web applications** and optimizing database performance.

 ---